Kent Militia Artillery: Disbandment

 After the Boer War, the future of the Militia was called into question.
 There were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by St John Brodrick as Secretary of State for War.
 Some batteries of Militia Artillery were to be converted to field artillery.
-However, little of Brodrick's scheme was carried out.Spiers, Army & Society, pp. 243–2, 254.
+However, little of Brodrick's scheme was carried out.

 Under the sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime.
-Although the majority of the officers and men of the Kent RGA (M) accepted transfer to the Special Reserve Royal Field Artillery, becoming the Kent Royal Field Reserve Artillery on 7 June 1908, all these units were disbanded in March 1909.Dunlop, pp. 270–2.Litchfield, Appendix 8.
+Although the majority of the officers and men of the Kent RGA (M) accepted transfer to the Special Reserve Royal Field Artillery, becoming the Kent Royal Field Reserve Artillery on 7 June 1908, all these units were disbanded in March 1909.
 Instead the men of the RFA Special Reserve would form Brigade Ammunition Columns for the Regular RFA brigades on the outbreak of war.